Fall Commencement Ceremony Instructions

 If you have a concern that a reader will have difficulty pronouncing your name, phonetically spell out your name clearly on your name card before the ceremony begins.
 Remember that you must give your name card to the reader at commencement so that your name will be announced.

-Women: Dark shoes with heels less than 2 inches, dark dress, hose, cap & gown
+Women: Dark shoes with heels less than 2 inches, dark dress or dark blouse and slacks, cap & gown

 Men: Dark shoes, dark trousers, white shirt, tie, cap & gown